TeamFAPS/PSVita-RE-tools/README.md

 ---
 A PC tool that decompresses an unencrypted SELF file (skprx, suprx, self, eboot.bin) into an ELF file.

 This tool can't decompress NPDRM encrypted SELF nor System encrypted SELF.
-That means that you will have to use vDump or any dumping tool to first get a unencrypted SELF.
+That means that you will have to use FAGDec to first get a unencrypted SELF.
 Read SELFtoELF documentation for more informations.

+vita-elf-inject – by @dots-tb
+---
+A PC tool that injects a decrypted elf(made by FAGDec or vita-unmake-fself) into an decrypted eboot.bin (made by FAGDec).

 PSVita-ELF-builder – by @CelesteBlue-dev
 ---